miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 3. CONSTRUCTOR (_____init_____) - sets fields of the object
 4. ENCAPSULATION - ' _ ' or ' _  _ '
 5. INHERITANCE - pass another class as a parameter
+6. INSTANCE
+	- an object that is built from a class and

 ```
 _data -> internal, cannot be used directly from exterior (there is no "private" in python, so kinda private)